|Professor / Department Extension Leader|

-Valerie Reyna is Professor of Human Development and Psychology at Cornell University, Co-Director of the Cornell University Magnetic Resonance Imaging Facility, and a Co-director of the Center for Behavioral Economics and Decision Research.
+Valerie Reyna is Professor of Human Development and Psychology at Cornell University, Director of the Human Neuroscience Institute, Co-Director of the Cornell University Magnetic Resonance Imaging Facility, and a Co-director of the Center for Behavioral Economics and Decision Research.
 Dr. Reyna holds a Ph.D. in experimental psychology from Rockefeller University.
 Her research encompasses human judgment and decision making, numeracy and quantitative reasoning, risk and uncertainty, medical decision making, social judgment, and false memory.
 She is a developer of fuzzy-trace theory, a model of the relation between mental representations and decision making that has been widely applied in law, medicine, and public health.
 Her recent work has focused on aging, neurocognitive impairment, and genetic risk factors (e.g., in Alzheimer’s disease); rationality and risky decision making, particularly risk taking in adolescence; and neuroimaging models of framing and decision making.
-She has also extended fuzzy-trace theory to risk perception, numeracy, and dual processes in medical decision making by both physicians and patients.
+She has extended fuzzy-trace theory to risk perception, numeracy, and dual processes in medical decision making by both physicians and patients.
 Dr. Reyna also teaches an undergraduate and a graduate seminar on Risk and Rational Decision Making.

 Dr. Reyna has been elected a Fellow of the American Association for the Advancement of Science.
 She is also a Fellow of the Division of Experimental Psychology, the Division of Developmental Psychology, the Division of Educational Psychology, and the Division of Health Psychology of the American Psychological Association, and she is a Fellow of the American Psychological Society.
 Dr. Reyna has been a Visiting Professor at the Mayo Clinic, a permanent member of study sections of the National Institutes of Health, and a member on advisory panels for the National Science Foundation, MacArthur Foundation, and the National Academy of Sciences.